isomerpages/nlb-discovereads/_diy-resources/preschool-resources/early-literacy-practices.md

 <img src="/images/diyresources/preschool/earlyliteracy.png" style="width:90%">

-##### Read more about the early literacy practices below.
+##### Read more about each of the five early literacy practices below.

 <img src="/images/diyresources/preschool/earlyliteracypractices.png" style="width:80%">

-Click [here](/earlyliteracyactivities) for suggested activities and book recommendations that tie in with the early literacy practices.
+Click [here](/earlyliteracyactivities) for suggested activities and book recommendations that tie in with the five early literacy practices.